 The POSTunderground is intended as a gathering place for local jazz players from the greater Brookline community.
 Given Brookline's proximity to Boston, this includes musicians associated with Berklee and New England Conservatory, both students and faculty.
 The POSTunderground is a five minute walk from the Brookline Hills T Stop on the Green Line.
 In addition, the community includes the great many musicians living in Jamaica Plain, for whom the POSTunderground is a just short drive.
 As noted elsewhere, the POSTunderground is also intended as a gathering place for members of the greater Brookline jazz education community and their students.
 By providing a central location where all these musical forces can meet, the POSTunderground hopes to help strengthen and sustain the greater Brookline jazz community.

-Set One refers to the 7:30 to 8:30 PM time slot on Friday, and the 2 to 3 PM time slot on Sunday.
+Set One refers to the 7:30 to 8:30 PM time slot on Friday.
 No audition is required to play Set One.
 Anyone from the local jazz community is welcome to perform, especially those with roots in Brookline and a tendency toward mainstream jazz.
 That said, no creative restrictions apply, and non-jazz groups are welcome as well.
 High school and college level groups are encouraged to perform, as they are the most vital part of the community.
 To sign up, contact John Purcell at firstname.lastname@example.org.

 The POSTunderground is a fully (if modestly!) equipped performance space.
 Against all odds, the room has a great natural sound with no amplification needed, aside from the usual requirements for bass and guitar.
 The piano is a Baldwin Acrosonic, not an intrinsically great instrument but perfect for the space and regularly tuned.
 The drum set is a classic 60’s Slingerland jazz kit.
 There are two vintage Peavey guitar amps and one vintage Peavey bass amp (Peavey: Kinda Sucks, Never Dies).
 The PA is a Fender Passport 250, just right for the space.